SArnold02/explainable_ai/README.md

 ## Data

 We use the CUB-200 dataset, in order to download it, use the --download_data flag, when running the main.py

+## Getting the pre-trained ResNet

+The checkpoint is uploaded with git lfs, to get it, follow the steps:

+- sudo apt-get install git-lfs

+- git lfs install

+- git lfs fetch --all